Inter Arma Enim Silent Leges (Star Trek: Deep Space Nine): Production

 The episode's title is a paraphrase from Cicero's Pro Milone, Latin for "In times of war, the law falls silent," and is a line spoken in the episode.

 The scenes filmed on the Federation starship USS Bellerophon were the sets of the USS Voyager used for Star Trek: Voyager, both ships being Intrepid-class.

 Guest star Hal Landon Jr. takes over from Norman Large as Neral, last seen in Star Trek: The Next Generation episode "Unification".
 Adrienne Barbeau plays Cretak, a character previously played by Megan Cole in the episodes "Image in the Sand" and "Shadows and Symbols".

 Reception

-Keith R. A. DeCandido of Tordotcom gave it 6 out of 10.
+Keith R. A. DeCandido of Tor.com gave it six out of ten.
 He was dissatisfied with the ending, but praised the "crackling dialogue" and the scenes with Sadler and Siddig, which he called "a magnificent showcase for both of them".
-He also praised the Romulans, Adrienne Barbeau for her nuanced performance, and John Fleck for his controlled delivery.
+He also praised the Romulans, Adrienne Barbeau for her nuanced performance and John Fleck for his controlled delivery.

 io9 rated "Inter Arma Enim Silent Leges" as the 35th best of all Star Trek television episodes.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.